anilpras/StorePrivateCACertificatesInAppServicesLinux/README.md

    ![image](https://user-images.githubusercontent.com/14159197/219201164-0331b391-2be9-44a0-b10f-e78b13638115.png)

-2. Check the Packets between tcp handshake and 'client hello', you find the .CRT calls related to the Https outbound call.
+2. Check the Packets between tcp handshake and 'client hello', if you find the .CRT calls related to the Https outbound call then your application may be having the issue as discussed as above.

 ## How to fix it (the script has targetted for the dotnet core application running on linux)